ralph-irving/tcz-lirc/README.md

 You'll need to copy this file to /home/tc/.lircrc and update the remote and button values for your remote.

-A big shout out to JackOfAll for the squeezebox remote lirc configuration files and Steen for the rpi lirc kernel modules tcz files.
+A big shout out to JackOfAll for the squeezebox remote lirc configuration files and Steen for the rpi irda kernel modules tcz files.
 Thank you!

 Add the lirc-rpi module to /mnt/mmcblk0p1/config.txt